Skip to content

 • LDR4: The newest variant, and what marks the shift from banking fraud to ransomware.
 Active now.

-LDR4 was first observed by Mandiant on June 23, 2022being delivered with the aid of a recruitment-related phishing lure.
+LDR4 was first observed by Mandiant on June 23, 2022being delivered with the aid of a recruitment-related phishing attack lure.
 The email typically contains a link to a compromised website that redirects the user to a domain masquerading as a legitimate company.
 A CAPTCHA challenge downloads an Excel document presented to victims as a file related to the recruitment lure.
 The document then downloads and executes the LDR4 payload.

 Unlike the previous Ursnif variant, the LDR4 variant no longer uses the custom PX executable format.
 Researchers believe this choice may have been made to avoid overcomplicating the troubleshooting phase, as malware developers would probably want to focus their efforts on the fine-tuning of the variant’s more important features.
 This new variant is also very clearly a backdoor, making Ursnif the latest in a long line of malware families to follow in the footsteps of Emotet and TrickBot when it comes to strategy pivots.